How Does Your Water Use Stack Up?

 Water conservation is already our way of life here in the Valley.
 Together, we have significantly reduced water use and weathered ongoing drought.
-The ten AMWUA cities have been achieving average per capita reductions of two percent or more annually.
+The ten AMWUA cities have been achieving average per household reductions of two percent or more annually.
 Since 2000, the City of Phoenix grew by more than a quarter million people, yet residential water use has actually declined by 12.5 percent, showing that Valley residents have embraced conservation.
 That commitment ensures our communities and economy continue to thrive.

 While we are becoming more efficient in our water use, we must continue to do our part every day.
 The most important action you can take as a residential water consumer is to maintain a water-efficient home, which will also help you minimize your water use, conserve energy and keep your water and sewer costs affordable.
 With a daily average of 120 gallons per day, that means many of us are already being efficient in our water use and have adapted to the desert lifestyle.
 However, that daily average also means some of us are still high-end water users who could look for more ways to use water a bit more wisely.